ajs/tools/docs/_posts/2019-07-15-ackermann-challenge.md

 `$<m>` and `$<n>`).

 Next up, notice that our strings contain code.
-Any string or regex in Perl 6 can contain a block of code, deliniated by `{...}` and it will cause the block of code to be executed and its value interpolated (in a string) or ignored (in a regex, in which it's used solely for side effects like failing the match).
+Any string or regex in Perl 6 can contain a block of code, delineated by `{...}` and it will cause the block of code to be executed and its value interpolated (in a string) or ignored (in a regex, in which it's used solely for side effects like failing the match).
 So, all we have to do to format an Ackermann function is to put